ace-coder/analyze_so_q/README.md

 This is a term project for the course "Data Mining Applications for Software Engineering"
 #
-The task is to implement the paper #Why, When, and What: Analyzing Stack Overflow Questions by Topic, Type, and Code#
+The task is to implement the paper "Why, When, and What: Analyzing Stack Overflow Questions by Topic, Type, and Code"
 #

 Developed and maintained by: